A Primal-Dual Algorithm for Hybrid Federated Learning: The Primal-Dual Algorithm

 \subsection{The HyFDCA Algorithm}

 The main idea of HyFDCA, shown in Algorithm \ref{mainalgo}, is that each client performs a local dual coordinate ascent to find updates to the dual variables.
-This local method, shown in Algorithm \ref{localdualmethod}, utilizes the inner product of the primal weights and the data, and thus a secure way of finding this inner product across clients that contain sections of each sample is provided in Algorithm \ref{secureinnerproduct}.
+This local method utilizes the inner product of the primal weights and the data, and thus a secure way of finding this inner product across clients that contain sections of each sample is provided in Algorithm \ref{secureinnerproduct}.
+The details of the local dual method are shown in Algorithm \ref{localdualmethod}.
 These dual updates from clients are averaged together and then used to update the global dual variables held on the server.
 These updated dual variables are then sent back to the clients where they each compute their local contribution of the primal weights.
 These are then sent back to the server and aggregated.
 The steps to compute these global primal weights are shown in Algorithm \ref{primalaggregation}.
 A diagram of HyFDCA that demonstrates each step is shown in Figure \ref{flowchart_diagram}.

 We introduce some additional notation.
 Set $\mathcal{B}_n$ is the set of clients that contain sample $n$; $\mathcal{I}_k$ is the set of samples available on client $k$; $\mathcal{M}_k$ is the set of features available to client $k$; and $\mathcal{K}_m$ is the set of clients that contain feature $m$.
 Furthermore, $x_{k,i}$ is the subset of sample $i$ available to client $k$, and $x_{k,i,m}$ is the value of feature $m$ of sample $i$ located on client $k$.